AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 # Curta_metagenomics

-Here is a brief summary of the main steps for running a metagenomics analysis on Curta (https://www.fu-berlin.de/sites/high-performance-computing/Rechenressourcen/index.html).
+Here is a brief summary of the main steps for running a metagenomics analysis on Curta, the computing cluster within the FU (https://www.fu-berlin.de/sites/high-performance-computing/Rechenressourcen/index.html).

-First step is to ask for an account in Curta, the computing cluster within the FU.
+First step is to ask for an account in Curta.
 You can do that here: https://ssl2.cms.fu-berlin.de/fu-berlin/en/sites/high-performance-computing/PM_Zugang-beantragen/index.html

 Also, before starting, clone this repository to the directory where you want to perform the analysis, using: